udelblue/AI/README.md

 Azure ai foundry - Simple Chat Flow - Code for a simple chat model in ai studio/Foundry

 Azure ai foundry - Prompty - Simple prompt that leverages your azure foundry endpoint and api key.
 Just modify the .env

+Azure ai foundry - Private Endpoints - Directions on how to setup a private endpoint within azure foundry